 - (1) This includes security seals that were produced by Shaoxing Mega Fortris, our previous subsidiary with a security seal manufacturing facility in China before its cessation of manufacturing operations in April 2022.
 For FYE 2021 and FYE 2022, the purchase of complete security seals from Shaoxing Mega Fortris was RM11.55 million and RM8.54 million respectively.
-The company was subsequently deregistered as a company in March 2023 following the cessation of its manufacturing operations. - (2) Externally sourced other related products and services include other tamper-evident products comprising security tapes and labels and other related products (such as (i) security boxes and bags, (ii) TITO tickets, and (iii) UV casino scanner), as well as distribution and maintenance of a playing card security box tracking software system, namely Mega Casino Management System.
+The company was subsequently deregistered as a company in March 2023 - (2) Externally sourced other related products and services include other tamper-evident products comprising security tapes and labels and other related products (such as (i) security boxes and bags, (ii) TITO tickets, and (iii) UV casino scanner), as well as distribution and maintenance of a playing card security box tracking software system.